center-for-threat-informed-defense/security-stack-mappings/tools/README.md

                         Path to the mapping.db file to generate --mapping-dir MAPPING_DIR
-                        Path to the directory containing the mapping files --skip-attack         Rebuild just the mapping data (and reuse the already built the ATT&CK data) --skip-validation     Skip validation of discovered mapping files, just import them.
+                        Path to the directory containing the mapping files --skip-attack         Rebuild an existing mapping.db by just rebuilding the mapping data (and reuse the already built ATT&CK data) --skip-validation     Skip validation of discovered mapping files, just import them into the db.
 ```

 #### Examples
 - Scan all the mapping files in the default mappings directory (`../mappings`) and build a SQLite database containing the mapping data.
-Produces the `mapping.db` file in the current directory: <\br>
+Produces the `mapping.db` file in the current directory:</br>
   ```
   ./mapping_cli.py rebuild_mappings
   ```

-### List Mappings:
+### List Mappings Subcommand
 ```
 usage: mapping_cli.py list_mappings [-h] [--mapping-db MAPPING_DB] [--tag TAG]
                                     [--relationship {OR,AND}] [--width WIDTH]
                                     [--name NAME] [--platform PLATFORM]

-List mapping files by name, tag and/or platform
+List mapping files by name, tag and/or platform.

 Requires the mapping database to be built using the rebuild_mappings command.